crillab/pfactory/README.md

 ## Contact
-Do not hesitate to contact szczepanski.nicolas@gmail.com if you encounter any problems with pFactory.
+Do not hesitate to contact pfactory@cril.fr if you encounter any problems with pFactory.